Using CPQ Solutions and Online Product Configurators to Support your Sales Team

 Let me start with a true story about a company that sells equipment for the transportation industry.
 This company had a relatively poor configurator built in their ERP system, allowing only simple relation-based rules.
-I will get more into different types of configurators in my next post, but you can have a look at this article about Constraints, rules or relations - what's the difference? by CPQ.se if you are interested in learning more now.
-Since the tool was difficult to set up and maintain, the company had to simplify and reduce the number of configurable combinations.
+You can have a look at this article for more information how to choose an Online Product Configurator or this one Secrets Behind Successful Product Configuration if you are interested in learning more about configuration.
+However, since the tool was difficult to set up and maintain, the company had to simplify and reduce the number of configurable combinations.
 Unfortunately, combinations that were both technically and economically feasible were impossible to configure in the tool.
 One of the sales reps had a long history in the company and knew the products and technology well.
 He refused to use this tool because it limited what he could sell.
 Instead, he used his knowledge, making hand-written order sheets that he faxed to order reception.
 Since he was by far the number one sales rep in the company, nobody challenged him.
 Until one day, someone analyzed the profitability of orders.
 When measured on profits, this sales rep was no longer number one.
 He was well below average.
 Even though he knew the products well and didn't sell impossible combinations, he could not foresee the degree of customization, amount of additional order engineering, level of special low-volume buys, and added warranty costs incurred by his maverick orders.

 What is CPQ or Online Product Configurator, and Why do you need it?

 Configure, Price, Quote (CPQ) is software used in both business-to-business (B2B) and business-to-consumer (B2C) industries to support the sales of complex and configurable products.
 It is especially beneficial when deployed for products with high variability and when customers must be guided to find the best solution for their needs.
 It compiles the price and presents a quotation for the selection determined in guided selling.